vertigobr/vkpr-docs/docs/provisioning-guide/cloud-dev/okteto.md

 ### Installing Kong

-To install the `Kong` Gatway API we will use `vkpr kong install`, executing this command will start the decision tree that will ask us about some specifications, to install Kong on okteto cloud we will need to use the `cloud.okteto domain. net` as in the example below:
+To install the `Kong` Gatway API we will use `vkpr kong install`, executing this command will start the decision tree that will ask us about some specifications, to install Kong on okteto cloud we will need to use the `cloud.okteto.net` as in the example below:

 ```sh
 vkpr kong install